jekyll/jekyll-redirect-from/README.md

 ## Usage

 The object of this gem is to allow an author to specify multiple URLs for a page, such that the alternative URLs redirect to the new Jekyll URL.
-This is

 To use it, simply add the array to the YAML front-matter of your page or post: